Yale Universtiy Press, 2022-

 General Editors: Christopher Brooke and Dennis Mack Smith

-The Norton Library was an initiave of the New York office of the publisher.
-This history series in the Library consisted of seven books about the period 55 BCE to 1955 CE, designed for the general reader or beginners and covering a large period of time in each volume, or as Preofessor George Holmes put it in the "Later Middle Ages" volume, "My aim has been to write an intelligable introduction to this period of history for those who are reading about it for the first time".
+The Norton Library was an initiative of the New York office of the publisher.
+This history series in the Library consisted of seven books about the period 55 BCE to 1955 CE, designed for the general reader or beginners and covering a large period of time in each volume, or as Preofessor George Holmes put it in the "Later Middle Ages" volume, "My aim has been to write an intelligible introduction to this period of history for those who are reading about it for the first time".
 What is intriguing about this series is that it is contemporaneous with the start of the English Monarchs series and a renewed interest in publishing history at every level of interest.
 'The Tudor Age, 1485-1603' by Margaret Bowker seems not to have been issued, although it was listed as forthcoming in some of the later volumes.

 Oxford University Press (1936 - 1965, with a revised volume 1 in two parts in 1981 and 1986)